 The best teaching approach for dyscalculia may be multisensory.
 So online tutoring might not be a great option.

 The Recommended Amount of Tutoring

 There’s no real time frame for when tutoring should start or how long kids will need it.
 It’s ideal to find outside help as soon as your child is identified as having dyscalculia.
-This is true even if he has an IEP or a 504 plan and is getting math support in school.
+This is true even if your child has an or a and is getting math support in school.

-At first, intensive instruction is the best way for your child to learn to grasp basic math concepts.
-That gives him the best shot at catching up with his peers.
+At first, intensive instruction is the best way for kids to learn basic math concepts.
+That gives them the best shot at catching up with their peers.

 But new concepts are constantly introduced in math.
-So if he’s not keeping up as new concepts are introduced, he may need ongoing outside support.
-He may be able to scale back how often he sees the tutor, however.
+So if your child struggles to keep up as new concepts are introduced, ongoing outside support may help.
+It may be possible to scale back the frequency of tutoring sessions, though.